durkie/durkie.github.io/_posts/2016-06-29-concrete-jungle-carl-disalvo-collaboration.markdown

 ### Drones

 Our first approach was to use drones.
-The blue-sky idea was to have a drone fly to a fruit tree, take a photo of the tree and return.
+The apple-pie-in-the-sky idea was to have a drone fly to a fruit tree, take a photo of the tree and return.
 Also don't hit any trees, animals, cars or power lines.
 And don't freak anyone out, so maybe fly only at night.
-We're in fantasyland at this point so the drone should may as well also pick a fruit and bring it back for us to sample.
+We're in fantasyland at this point so the drone may as well also pick some fruit and bring it back for us to sample.

 We did some preliminary work and started to develop computer-vision software that could identify fruit growing on fruit trees.
-But this was the blue-sky idea because it was basically impossible, both because 2014 consumer drone technology wasn't capable, but because it was legally impossible as well.
+But this was the apple-pie-in-the-sky idea because it was basically impossible, both because 2014 consumer drone technology wasn't capable, but because it was legally impossible as well.
 The FAA had a variety of strange and onerous drone rules in place at the time, requiring things like detailed flight manifestos and that each flight have a trained operator and trained drone spotter.
 Carl received an email from the Georgia Tech Associate Dean of Research informing him that "policy of the FAA is that if a FAA-sanctioned institution is caught breaking FAA rules, then the entire institution can have their regulation revoked."
-So that shelved the drone project for a while...

-What sensing options did that leave us with?
+So that shelved the drone project for a while...what other sensing options did we have?
 A few candidates:

 ### Ethylene gas sensing